hardiksondagar/income-tax-calculator/README.md

 ## Available Deductions Under New Regime

 - **Standard Deduction**: Automatic ₹75,000 for salaried individuals.

-*Note: This simplified calculator currently only implements the standard deduction for salaried employees.
-The full version of the new tax regime allows for additional specific deductions which may be added in future updates.*
+- **Family Pension Deduction**: Up to ₹25,000 or 1/3 of the family pension amount, whichever is less.
+- **Education Loan Interest Deduction (Section 80E)**: No upper limit on interest paid for higher education loans.
+- **Employer Contribution to Funds**: Up to 10% of salary for employer contributions to PF, NPS, or other approved pension funds.

 ## How to Use

 1. Enter your annual income in lakhs (e.g., enter 12.75 for ₹12,75,000).
 2. Check/uncheck the salaried employee option (applies ₹75,000 standard deduction).
+3. Click "Show Additional Deductions" to access and configure other available deductions under the new tax regime.
-3. Your tax liability and breakdown will automatically calculate and display as you make changes.
+4. Your tax liability and breakdown will automatically calculate and display as you make changes.
-4. Review the visual graph to understand how tax changes with income.
+5. Review the visual graph to understand how tax changes with income.
-5. Explore example calculations and tax slabs for reference.
+6. Explore example calculations and tax slabs for reference.
-6. Check the FAQ section for answers to common questions.
+7. Check the FAQ section for answers to common questions.
-7. Share your calculation with others using the "Share Result" button.
+8. Share your calculation with others using the "Share Result" button.
 This creates a link that anyone can use to see your tax calculation.

 ### Shareable URLs